klmnden/azure-docs.tr-tr/articles/virtual-machines/workloads/sap/hana-vm-troubleshoot-scale-out-ha-on-sles.md

 Birden çok ağ kullanmaya ilişkin SAP HANA yapılandırma hakkında daha fazla bilgi için bkz.
 [SAP HANA global.ini](#sap-hana-globalini).

 Kümedeki her bir VM alt ağ sayısını için karşılık gelen üç Vnıc'ler sahiptir.
-[Bir Linux sanal makinesini Azure'da birden çok ağ arabirimi kartları oluşturmak nasıl] [ azure-linux-multiple-nics] olası bir yönlendirme sorunu Azure'daki bir Linux VM dağıtılırken açıklanmaktadır.
-Bu belirli yönlendirme makale yalnızca çoklu Vnıcs kullanımı için geçerlidir.
-Sorun, SLES 12 SP3'te varsayılan başına tarafından SUSE çözülür.
-Daha fazla bilgi için [Multi-NIC ile bulut netconfig EC2 ve Azure'da][suse-cloud-netconfig].
+[Bir Linux sanal makinesini Azure'da birden çok ağ arabirimi kartları oluşturmak nasıl][azure-linux-multiple-nics] describes a potential routing issue on Azure when deploying a Linux VM.
+This specific routing article applies only for use of multiple vNICs.
+The problem is solved by SUSE per default in SLES 12 SP3.
+For more information, see [Multi-NIC with cloud-netconfig in EC2 and Azure][suse-cloud-netconfig].

 SAP HANA birden fazla ağ kullanmak için doğru şekilde yapılandırıldığını doğrulamak için aşağıdaki komutları çalıştırın. İlk işletim sistemi düzeyinde, tüm üç iç IP adreslerini üç alt ağ için etkin olup olmadığını denetleyin.
 Farklı IP adresi aralıklarını alt ağlarla tanımlanmışsa, komutları uymak zorunda: